grahamsider/dotfiles/README.md

 Backgrounds can be found [here](https://imgur.com/a/0pe3o) and [here](https://imgur.com/a/XgYEs).

-Currently dual booting with Windows 10 on my laptop.
+Currently dual booting with Windows 10 on a Dell Inspiron 7559 - Intel i5-6300HQ - NVIDIA GTX 960M